What is Odissi?

-Odissi is a traditional classical dance form that originated in the state of Odisha in Eastern India.
-It is one of the eight classical dance forms of India and has a rich history and cultural significance in the region.
+Odissi is a classical dance form from the state of Odisha, located in Eastern India.
+It is one of the eight classical dance forms recognized in India and holds great cultural importance and historical significance in the region.

 The origins of Odissi can be traced back to the ancient temples of Odisha, where it was performed as a devotional dance in honor of the gods and goddesses.
 Over time, the dance form evolved and developed into a highly stylized and expressive art form that incorporates elements of music, storytelling, and ritual.